csumaoang/challenge01/README.md

 ## Part 3

 Wrote a script that uses the JSON provided by the dog.ceo API to print out a nicely formatted list of dog breeds and sub-breeds.
-Then replace the last line of the script with a nested loop that prints out all the dog breeds and associated sub-breeds.
+Then replaced the last line of the script with a nested loop that prints out all the dog breeds and associated sub-breeds.

 ## Part 4

 Using data from the city's open data set, figured out how many of our trees may die now that the Emerald Ash Borer has been found here.
-Then write a program to automatically count all the Ash trees in the dataset.
+Then wrote a program to automatically count all the Ash trees in the dataset.